marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 Decided to set up it as third "option" : Network Intrusion Detection System Mode ;

-With this step (NIDS-try) I get trouble-stuck about configuration.
+With this step (NIDS-try) I got trouble-stuck about configuration.

 On current time about next one: